watusi/jquery-mobile-iscrollview/README.md

 unnecessary resizing when the browser window is resized or device orientation is changed.

 Default: `true`

-####preventMouseOverDuringScroll
+####preventTouchHover

-If `true`, prevent mouseover during scroll.
-I don't see any reason to set this to false, but just in case, this is a configurable option.
+If `true`, prevent hover in scroller on touch devices.
+This is an experimental feature.

-If this is `false`, you will get "piano keyboard" effect when scrolling due to mouseover events, which is both time-consuming and distracting.
+If this is `false`, you will get "piano keyboard" effect if using jQuery Mobile 1.0 or 1.0.1 when scrolling due to mouseover events, which is both time-consuming and distracting.
+(This is fixed in jQuery Mobile 1.1).
+If this is `true`, the piano-keyboard effect may be either partially or completely eliminated, depending on browser.

-With this option set `true`, you will still get a hover effect
+One negative is that with the current implementation, you will never get a "hover" visual effect within a scroller on touch devices, even when not scrolling.
+But you still will on desktop browser with mouse, and you will still get "down" effect when a link is selected.

-    // (But you will still get "down" effect when a link is selected.)
-I tried setting a
+Default: `false`

-    // "isScrolling" flag during scroll, and just preventing mouseover events, but then you will
+####bindIscrollUsingJqueryEvents

-    // still get the first mouseover, which will glitch the start of the scroll, preventing
+If `true`, iScroll will be bound using jQuery event binding, rather than using `addEventListener()`.
-    // smooth scrolling action.
-It's best just to dispense with the hover effect altogether
+As well, iScroll will use jQuery `mouseleave` event instead of `mouseout`.

-    // for scrolling windows.
+This is an experimental feature, and is not yet completely functional.
+The code is present to permit further experimentation.

-Default: `true`
+Default: `false`

 #### pullDownResetText